hmbashar/cb-domain-checker/readme.txt

 Just install the plugin then go to settings>CB Domain Check setting

-= I've Installed the plugin theb doesn't work =
+= I've Installed the plugin the doesn't work =

 Must be you need to installed and properly with configure